-Doors come in varying complexities, sizes and what kind of finish do you want?
-Above and beyond the door, there is usually the entry way that also needs to be restored like the side windows, frame and many time even a transom window.
-All of these components have various degrees of complexity in their moldings, windows and how difficult the finish is to even get off in the first place.
+Doors come in varying complexities, sizes, and finishes.
+Above and beyond the door, there is usually the entryway that also needs to be restored like the side windows, frame, and many times even a transom window.
+All of these components have various degrees of complexity in their moldings, windows, and how difficult the finish is to even get off in the first place.

-I have refinished thousands of doors onsite and hundreds of entryway units.
-My professional charges for refinishing doors has run from $550 – $1000 each and my professional charges for entryway units has run anywhere from $700 to $7,800.
-Professional charges to refinish your door over replacement is usually only 1/4 to 1/10th the cost of new.
+Our team has have refinished thousands of doors on site and hundreds of entryway units.
+Our professional charges for refinishing doors run from $550 to $1000 each and our professional charges for entryway units have run anywhere from $700 to $7,800.
+Professional charges to refinish your door over replacement is usually only a quarter to a tenth of the cost of a new one.

 2) How do I know if my entryway is too far gone to refinish and needs to be replaced?

 Very seldom does a door and entryway need to be replaced.
-The worst condition I have ever seen one in was the one on Youtube that I rebuilt.
-Usually the finish is just in bad shape, even though it may look like the door is falling apart.
+The worst condition we have ever seen one in was the one we rebuilt that we have showcased on our Youtube channel.
+Usually, though, the finish is just in bad shape, even though it may look like the door is falling apart.
 The easiest way is to feel the wood.
-If it’s spongy, or has obvious holes in it, the wood is rotten underneath.
+If it’s spongy or has obvious holes in it, the wood is rotten underneath.
 This is usually not the case.

 Sometimes though, the wood has turned black, especially with the moldings.
 When this happens, especially on the lower horizontal moldings, they never come back to new condition.
 We can bleach these moldings and sand off most of the weather, so they usually come back to very good condition.

 The key is to not wait too long after the finish has failed.
-Staying on top the maintenance is always the most cost effective way to take care of your entryway.
+Staying on top of the maintenance is always the most cost-effective way to take care of your entryway.

 3) How do I know when my door needs to be refinished?